 Should you sign up for GetResponse?

-When I first started blogging on BlogSpot, honestly I didn’t know the importance of building an email list.
+When I first started a blog on BlogSpot, honestly I didn’t know the importance of building an email list.
 However, somehow I used Feedburner for my blog.

 Then, after coming to know the specialties of an email marketing software, I used MailChimp’s free plan.